How I Got a 82% Conversion Rate in Guest Blogging: Outreach

 Every word that you will include in your email outreach should be carefully reviewed by your outreach specialist or a team member who is tasked to do the outreach.
 Putting words like, “links” and “link building” would only give you lower response rates in your campaign (especially for those type of industries that are already familiar with how link building works).

-If you don’t have any relationship yet with the person, it would be difficult to get a reply back to your message.
+If you don’t have any relationship yet with the person, it would be difficult to get a reply back to your message, especially if you’re trying to get links to content deemed as commercial, like web hosting reviews.
 However, as you go along conversing with the person, you can see a signal whether or not you have a chance to guest blog on your prospect’s site.
 The more you hurry yourself in getting a positive response from your prospect, the more you lessen the chances of getting your content published on the blog.
 Build a rapport with your prospect during the conversation (this is a better approach to a stronger relationship building)

 Determining the best time to send your emails to your guest blog prospects would help your outreach campaign become more effective in terms of getting higher response rate, seeing that many of the site owners would have time to read your emails (which is a good starting point to receive feedback from them).